4nikerin/zod-valid/README.md

 A tiny helper library for [Zod](https://zod.dev) to safely normalize values to valid types with flexible handling of `null`, `undefined`, and fallback values.
 Supports strings, numbers, booleans, ISO dates, enums, and arrays.

+It is very important to validate data coming from the server on the client side, making it more resilient to various errors, including critical ones.

 ## Table of Contents

 - [Features](#features)